julien6387/supvisors/docs/configuration.rst

     Any node list including a ``*`` is strictly equivalent to ``*`` alone.

     The hashtag ``#`` can be used in a ``pattern`` definition and eventually complemented by a list of nodes.
-    The aim is to assign the nth node of either ``address_list`` or the subsequent node list to the nth instance of the program in a homogeneous group.
+    The aim is to assign the Nth node of either ``address_list`` or the subsequent node list to the Nth instance of the program in a homogeneous process group.
 An example will be given in `Using patterns and hashtags`_.

     *Default*:  ``*``.